tBuLi/symfit/README.rst

 Project Goals
 =============

-The goal of this project is simple: to make fitting in Python sexy and pythonic.
+The goal of this project is simple: to make fitting in Python pythonic.
 What does pythonic fitting look like?
 Well, there's a simple test.
 If I can give you pieces of example code and don't have to use any additional words to explain what it does, it's pythonic.